Pentagon UFO videos: 2021 release

 In April 2021, Pentagon spokesperson Sue Gough confirmed that publicly-available video footage of what appeared to be an unidentified triangular object in the sky had been taken by Navy personnel aboard USS Russell in 2019.
-Science writer and expert UFO investigator Mick West suggested the image was the result of an optical effect called a bokeh, which can make out of focus light sources appear triangular or pyramidal due to the shape of the aperture of some camera lenses.
-The Pentagon also confirmed photographs of objects described as "sphere", "acorn" and "metallic blimp."
+Science writer and skeptical investigator Mick West suggested the image was the result of an optical effect called a bokeh, which can make out of focus light sources appear triangular or pyramidal due to the shape of the aperture of some camera lenses.
+The Pentagon also confirmed photographs of objects described as "sphere", "acorn" and "metallic blimp".

 The following month, Gough further confirmed a second video had been recorded by Navy personnel and is under review by the UAP Task Force.
-The video, recorded on July 15, 2019, aboard the USS Omaha, purportedly shows a spherical object flying over the ocean as seen through an infrared camera at night, moving rapidly across the screen before stopping and easing down into the water.
+The video, recorded on 15 July 2019, aboard the USS Omaha, purportedly shows a spherical object flying over the ocean as seen through an infrared camera at night, moving rapidly across the screen before stopping and easing down into the water.
+Mick West also commented on the video, stating that "What we’ve got to go with here is the simplest explanation and really the simplest explanation is that it’s just a plane.
+It moves like a plane, it acts like a plane".